-As markets develop, outsourcing options proliferate.
-That’s a good thing, but we need to play the game cleverly.
+As markets are evolving and responding, outsourcing options and incentives have changed.
+It’s still a good thing, but we need to play the game cleverly.

 In an ever-shrinking world we have an ever-expanding set of options to improve quality and productivity.
 We have a plethora of new technologies and new providers, and a lengthening list of service providers to take those non-core activities off our hands.
 Many of you will have heard stories of extraordinarily successful partnerships, but there are disaster tales as well.
 The reality is that outsourcing can be a very smart strategic option, but only if you know the basic rules of the game.

 1. Know what you are outsourcing and why